 To ensure that PhD students become not only effective researchers and writers but also successful instructors, we offer teacher-training with the aim of instilling a skill-set that prospective academic employers find desirable through the University’s Center for Advancing Teaching and Learning Through Research (CATLR).
 We also provide numerous funded research opportunities and other resources for our students with the centers or with individual faculty members.
 As a result, our students frequently present papers at professional conferences and publish articles during the course of their graduate studies.
 In addition, the department and affiliated centers often host national and international visitors, speakers, and conferences, further enhancing educational opportunities for our graduate students.
 Finally, each year the department offers a set of workshops on academic writing, teaching, grant writing, the job market, and other “professional development” matters.

 Students interested in the PhD should apply directly to that program.
-Students admitted without a Masters degree earn the MA in sociology en route to completing their PhD requirements.
+Students admitted without a Masters degree earn the MA in sociology en-route to completing their PhD requirements (30 credit hours).
 Students admitted with a Masters degree in sociology from another institution may be exempt from taking the Qualifying Exam (see below), but may be required to do some additional coursework in Theory and Methods.
 For students admitted with a Masters degree in a field other than sociology, the Qualifying Exam requirement and supplementary coursework requirements will be determined on a case-by-case basis.
 Please note that, in addition to the usual application materials required for admission, all applicants for the doctoral program are required to submit a writing sample.
 The writing sample should consist of written materials that demonstrate their capacity for scholarship at the doctoral level.
 (Copies of several course or term papers or a copy of a master’s thesis or paper are appropriate.)

 The university’s residence requirement can be satisfied by one year of full-time graduate work, or its equivalent, beyond the Master of Arts degree.
 If the student’s MA degree is not in sociology, a longer period of residence is typically required.
 Most students should expect to spend approximately two years, or the equivalent, in full-time graduate study beyond the requirements of the master’s degree.